What we know about Buffalo supermarket shooting suspect Payton Gendron

 The author bought ammo for some time but didn't get serious about planning the attack until January, per the document.
 The author also writes about his perceptions of the dwindling size of the White population and claims of ethnic and cultural replacement of Whites.

-According to the document, the suspect allegedly chose to attack the Tops Friendly Markets store in Buffalo because it was in a majority-Black ZIP code within driving distance of where he lived, and he researched what time it would be busiest.
+The suspect allegedly chose to attack the Tops store in Buffalo because it was in a majority-Black ZIP code within driving distance of where he lived, and he researched what time it would be busiest, according to the document.

 Gendron's parents were not known to hold extremist views, according to two New York residents who have worked with his parents at the state Department of Transportation and who shared their views on the condition of anonymity due to the sensitivity of the situation.

-"The student was taken into custody under NYS Mental Health Law section 9.41 and transported to the hospital for a mental health evaluation," state police told CNN in an email.

-State police were unable to confirm how long the individual was in the hospital or the findings of the evaluation.
-They also refused to name the 17-year-old.

-Gendron was a worker at the local Conklin Reliable Market for about four months before he left about three months ago, according to the store's owner.
-The owner of the store says he was very quiet and left on his own terms, giving two weeks' notice.
+Gendron was a worker at the local Conklin Reliable Market for about four months before he left about three months ago, the store's owner said, adding he was very quiet and left on his own terms, giving two weeks' notice.

-Neighbors say they would see Gendron's mother regularly walking in the neighborhood.
-One neighbor said the mother was a nice woman, and they "never would have thought that in a million years" Gendron would have racist views.
-The neighbor added, "It's pretty shocking."
+Gendron's mother regularly would walk in the neighborhood, neighbors said.
+She was a nice woman, one said, adding they "never would have thought that in a million years" Gendron would have racist views.
+"It's pretty shocking," the neighbor added.

-Another neighbor said when you talked to Payton Gendron, "you wouldn't get more than a word or two" from him.
+When you talked to Payton Gendron, "you wouldn't get more than a word or two" from him, another neighbor said.

 Gendron's former classmates said while he could sometimes be a loner and "odd," he wasn't known to be violent.